ethersphere/gateway-proxy/README.md

 ![](https://img.shields.io/badge/npm-%3E%3D6.0.0-orange.svg?style=flat-square)
 ![](https://img.shields.io/badge/Node.js-%3E%3D12.0.0-orange.svg?style=flat-square)

-> Proxy to you bee node which aims to work as a public or personal gateway or to be used in CI for uploading to Swarm.
+> Proxy to your bee node which aims to work as a public or personal gateway or to be used in CI for uploading to Swarm.

 **Warning: This project is in beta state.
 There might (and most probably will) be changes in the future to its API and working.
 Also, no guarantees can be made about its stability, efficiency, and security at this stage.**